traines-source/public-transport-statistics/README.md

 * is_departure: Indicates arrival/departure.
 * remarks_hash: FK remarks, FPTF remarks.
 * stop_number: Can be used to indicate how many stops came before this stop on this trip.
-* destination_provenance_id: Destination if is_departure, provenance if NOT is_departure.
+* (destination_provenance_id: Destination if is_departure, provenance if NOT is_departure.)
-* scheduled_platform: FPTF plannedPlatform
+* (scheduled_platform: FPTF plannedPlatform)
-* projected_platform: FPTF platform
+* (projected_platform: FPTF platform)
 * load_factor_id: FK load_factor, FPTF loadFactor
 * response_id: FK response_log

 ### sample_histogram

 First aggregation step, this is basically an n-dimensional histogram (n being the number of dimension columns) that you can sum over to get coarser stats (but be careful how, see queries below).
+In order to fight the curse of dimensionality, different incremental aggregations are created (`sample_histogram_by_day`, `sample_histogram_by_hour`, `sample_histogram_by_station`).
+By default, the full sample table and sample_histogram are not kept anymore to save storage!

 * scheduled_time by hour
 * year, month, day, day_of_week, hour: extracted from scheduled_time in GMT
+* line_name
 * product_type_id
 * station_id
 * operator_id